 Some commissions pass out licences more readily with less strict rules and laws than others.
 But the UK Gambling Commission is the strictest licencing body in the world.
 However, this doesn't mean that non UK licenced casinos cannot be safe and reliable.
 But if you bump into a commission you have never even heard of, you probably should change your direction to a casino with a better-known gambling licence.

 How can casinos apply for a casino license?

 For an applicant to get a licence, they must first go through many safety and background checks.
 This is essential so that gambling commissions can ensure the security and reliability of the applying casino.
-These searches include background information checks, fairness checks, RNG checks, tax information checks, financial status checks, business practices checks, and criminal background checks.
+These searches include background information checks, fairness checks, RNG checks, tax information checks, financial status checks, business practices checks, casino software checks and criminal background checks.